 The school embraces the Revised Primary-school Curriculum prescribed by the Department of Education and Skills.

 The curriculum provides for a broad, balanced and relevant learning experience, which recognises and respects individual developmental needs in a caring and supportive environment.

-To facilitate the implementation of the curriculum the school's resources include a large yard, PE/general purpose hall with a stage.
-Every classroom has access to wifi and interactive white boards in every classroom and access to a class set of ipads.
+To facilitate the implementation of the curriculum the school's resources include a large yard and a modern PE/general purpose hall with a stage.
+Every classroom has access to broadband.